Situation | Operation ANTI-FreeZZ | Coalition Members | Solutions | Structure

 At least 6 million Ukrainians have no access to power at all as temperatures drop below zero.

-Ukrainians are preparing to endure a winter, that, for tens of thousands will prove deadly,
+Ukrainians are enduring a winter, that, for tens of thousands will prove deadly,

 if there are not adequate interventions.